trevor-mink/create-template/README.md

 The frontend and backend application folders each contain README.md files that have additional information about each application.

+The application was developed and tested on a windows machine using gitbash as an execution environment.
+In theory, it should run on linux, mac, but has not been tested on them.

 To run the application...
 1. In the backend folder, run the following from a unix command line: node app